Yokohama Kaidashi Kikou: Influences and themes

 Some character names appear in the geography of the Yokohama area.
 For example, there is a bus stop named Koumi'ishi to the south of Hayama, and Atsugi airfield, where Alpha meets Nai, is located in Ayase.
 There is a place called Maruko in Yokohama where Maruko's gallery is supposed to be.

-That several details of Yokohama Kaidashi Kikō are left unexplained, or have answers only hinted at, is frequently mentioned in reviews of the series as contributing to a tone of mystery.
+That several details of Yokohama Kaidashi Kikou are left unexplained, or have answers only hinted at, is frequently mentioned in reviews of the series as contributing to a tone of mystery.
 Some are mysteries to the characters, which they speculate about without reaching conclusions, while others are presented to the reader without comment.
 Among the most prominent are: